The Burghers of Calais

-The Burghers of Calais (Les Bourgeois de Calais) is a sculpture by Auguste Rodin in twelve original castings and numerous copies.
-It commemorates an event during the Hundred Years' War, when Calais, a French port on the English Channel, surrendered to the English after an eleven-month siege.
+The Burghers of Calais (Les Bourgeois de Calais) is a sculpture by Auguste Rodin in 12 original castings and numerous copies.
+It commemorates an event during the Hundred Years' War, when Calais, a French port on the English Channel, surrendered to the English after an 11-month siege.
 The city commissioned Rodin to create the sculpture in 1884 and the work was completed in 1889.

 History

-In 1346, England's Edward III, after a victory in the Battle of Crécy, laid siege to Calais, while Philip VI of France ordered the city to hold out at all costs.
+In 1346, England's Edward III, after victory in the Battle of Crécy, laid siege to Calais, while Philip VI of France ordered the city to hold out at all costs.
 Philip failed to lift the siege, and starvation eventually forced the city to parley for surrender.